-A LEVEL Course Outline
+A Level Course Outline

-Why choose Pearson Edexcel Level 3 Advanced GCE in German?
+Why choose Edexcel A Level German?

-Inspiring and engaging Themes - our qualification features familiar and popular Themes as well as some new content that provides clear links to some of the most fundamental and interesting aspects of the culture of the target language country and communities.
+The qualification features popular and thought-provoking themes as well as content that provides clear links to some of the most fundamental and interesting aspects of the culture of German speaking countries and communities.

-Popular literary texts and films - we offer a rich choice of literary texts and films that includes contemporary and more classical titles, together with authentic source materials from Germany and the wider German-speaking world.
+A rich choice of literary texts and films are available to study, which includes contemporary and more classical titles, together with authentic source materials from Germany and the wider German-speaking world.

-Rewards creativity - our assessments place an emphasis on spontaneity and grammar, as well as providing plenty of opportunities for students to apply their knowledge independently and creatively.
+The assessments place an emphasis on spontaneity and grammar, as well as providing plenty of opportunities for students to apply their knowledge independently and creatively.
 Clear mark schemes encourage students to develop ideas and use language to persuade and analyse and give critical responses in their writing and speaking.

-|German A level Course Specification|
+|German (EDX) A level Specification|

 Paper 1: Listening, reading and translation